Pylir/Pylir/docs/Development/CodingGuidelines.md

 If a check causes more false-positives than the value it provides, a PR disabling it in the `.clang-tidy` file should be created.

-### Other Guidelines

-This section lists guidelines in no particular order that should be followed and cannot be enforced by `clang-format` or `clang-tidy`.
+The other sections list guidelines in no particular order that should be followed and cannot be enforced by `clang-format` or `clang-tidy`.

-#### Use LLVM and STL datastructures
+### Use LLVM and STL datastructures

 The LLVM documentation contains a good guide recommending when to use which
 containers: https://llvm.org/docs/ProgrammersManual.html#picking-the-right-data-structure-for-a-task.